mthahzan/react-component-action-debouncer/README.md

 This is a higher order component that can enhance any React component with a debounce effect on it's action handlers.

 **NOTE** - This is intended to debounce component action handlers.
-This is NOT suitable to debounced search on inputs.
+This is NOT suitable to something like a debounced search on input change.
 See [usages](#usage) section for example usages.

 ## Inspiration